buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 1. Turn on carrier gas (should be Helium)
 	* The PSI on the left gauge should be ~100
 1. Turn on Shimadzu AOC-5000 Auto Injector (switch on power unit in back)
-1. Turn on computer
+2. Turn on the MS (switch in back)
-1. Turn on  the GC (switch in front)
+3. Turn on  the GC (switch in front)
-2. Configure the GC (front panel, this may not be necessary)
+4. Configure GC using the front panel
+	* Note:The GC's battery died and it no longer stores this information.
+This can be fixed by replacing the battery.
 	* On the Boot Loader screen select 0 Run GC (Normal mode)
 	* Press the FUNC botton > select 6 GC Configuration > select 3 Transmission Parameter > choose Protocol Level 3 and Baud Rate (bps) 57600 > Apply
 	* Press the FUNC botton > select 7 Service/Maintenance > select 2 Installation (Piping) > under CAR1, set Heater Port to INJ1
-	* Press the SET button > select LineConfig > set Injector to Line1
+	* Press the SET button > select LineConfig > set Injector and Detector to Line1
-4. Turn on the MS (switch in back)
+6. Turn on computer
-5. Start the __GCMS Real Time Analysis software__ on the computer
+9. Start the __GCMS Real Time Analysis software__ on the computer
 	* Leave the password entry blank
 	* The GC will beep if the software successfully connects, if not, you have configuration issues
 	* (May already be set) On the top bar select Instrument > System Configuration > move Injection Units > SPL1 to Modules used for Analysis > Set